 Operating at night can present some special challenges.
 Not only is your depth perception lessened, bright lights on the shore can cast misleading reflections on the water and if you wear glasses, or worse yet, bifocals, you simply don't see as well at night as you do during the day.
 It is not only important that you be able to identify other vessels operating in your proximity, it is equally important that other vessels see you.
 Most recreational vessels are less than 30 feet in length and, according to "The Rules of the Road", shall be equipped with navigation lights.
 These lights not only have a certain arc through which they can be seen but must be seen from a minimum distance.
-Table 1, on page 4.14 will show you the following lighting requirements for recreational vessels both less than 12 meters in length (approximately 39.4"), and over 12 meters in length to 20 meters (65').
+Table 1, on page 4.14 will show you the following lighting requirements for recreational vessels both less than 12 meters in length (approximately 39.4"), and over 12 meters in length to 20 meters (65')

-The arc of the lights and color allows you to determine the direction a vessel is moving.
+direction a vessel is moving.
 How good are your lights?
 You should test them to see how visible you might be at night.
 Whether on a trailer or at the marina, switch on your lights and see how well they can be seen.
-Walk away from the boat or row away,
+Walk away from the boat or row away, if you are at anchor or at a mooring, and see how visible the lights are as you move further away.
+How easy are they to see against the background of lights on shore?